Nicoletta Batini: Personal life

 While at Oxford, Batini was an active member of the Oxford Civil Liberties Society, and remains today an active member of St. Antony's College Alumni and of the Ex-Allievi della Scuola S. Anna.
 She has been a Key Volunteer for 'Catholic Agency for Overseas Development' CAFOD.
-A polyglot, she has travelled expensively.
+A polyglot, she has travelled extensively.
 She has two (twin) children who are American-Italian citizens and were born in Washington D.C. in 2009.

 Academic activities and publications

 IMF Publications

 Nicoletta Batini's academic activities and publications have focused on macroeconomic forecasting and monetary economics, according to the IMF.
 Nicoletta Batini has published or co-published a total of 19 IMF articles between June 1, 2004 and February 27, 2019.
 In these articles, she mainly elaborated the international macro economy and national finance related issues, involving population economics, labor economics, environmental economics, etc. Here is a list of IMF Books and Working Papers with Nicoletta Batini: